allison-johnson/my-recipe-box-client/NOTES.md

 *TODO*
 [] Remove uniqueness from recipe_url validation?

-[] Replace user id with user email in header (or, add first name to user?)

 [] Handle errors with login/signup (on front end as well, like Melia's)

 [] Get rid of all warnings!